Dazed and Confused (1993) follows a group of high-school students

 dilutes a narrative that is already confusing in the original novel.

-The visual presentation is intriguing but the plot seem even less plausible than in the novel.
+The visual presentation is intriguing but the plot seems even less plausible than in the novel.

 The film takes place seven years from now.